RogerVFbr/serverless-quarkus-spring-lambda-sqs/README.md

 ## Installation
 Make sure you install and confirm the installation of the pre-required technologies if not already done *(Java JDK, Maven, IDE's Lombok Plugin, NodeJS 12+, Git)*.
-Details on how this should be done will not be covered on this documentation and should be looked for individually at each vendor's resource.
+Details on how this should be done will not be covered on this doc.
+Execute from the command terminal:
-The following steps should be executed from the command terminal of your operational system:

 1. Make a local copy of this repository.
     ```